NathanVaughn/powerpanel-business-docker/README.md

 See [docker-compose.yml](https://github.com/NathanVaughn/powerpanel-business-docker/blob/master/docker-compose.yml) for an example of how to mount this in a compose file.

+You **must** use a volume for this.
+A bind mount obscures files in the container with what is on the host, which will break the container.
+I've had issues even just bind-mounting the `/usr/local/PPB/db_local/` directory.

 ### Network

 The image exposes the following ports: